SZMellow/IT112FinalProject/README.md

 # IT112FinalProject
-Final Group Project for IT112 (Intro to Computing)
+Final Group Project for IT112 (Computer Programming 1)